Insurance Lead Management: The Best Way to Manage Leads in 2026

 - Next day: The lead has already called 3 other agencies

 Set up instant notifications for new leads.
 If you can't call immediately, send an automated text: "Hi [name], thanks for reaching out!
 I'll call you within the hour."
+This ties directly to building a strong sales pipeline — the first stage always demands your fastest response.

 Practice 2: Qualify Before You Quote